 - Click anywhere on the modal.
 The incident description closes.

-To help you monitor your account status, you can choose to receive emails when a service incident affects your account by subscribing to incident email notifications.
+To help you monitor your account status, admins and agents can choose to receive emails when a service incident affects your account by subscribing to incident email notifications.
 You can subscribe directly from the Zendesk status page or from your Support account.
 See Subscribing to status notifications.